donejs/donejs/docs/guide.md

 ### Real-time connections

 Right now our chat updates automatically with our own new messages but not with messages from other clients.
-However, the API server ([chat.donejs.com/api/messages](http://chat.donejs.com/api/messages)) also provides a [Socket.io](http://socket.io/) server that sends out real-time updates for new, updated and deleted chat messages.
+The API server ([chat.donejs.com/api/messages](http://chat.donejs.com/api/messages)) does provide a [Socket.io](http://socket.io/) server that sends out real-time updates for new, updated and deleted chat messages.
 To connect to it we need to install a [Socket.io client wrapper](https://github.com/stealjs/steal-socket.io):

 ```
 npm install steal-socket.io --save